alyboba/cfms-website.github.io/src/site/_news/press-release-to-accompany-afmc-board-meeting-on-physician-wellness-and-burnout.md

 “The CFMS is steadfast in our commitment to learner wellness.
 In developing health-promoting learning environments we all need to work towards positive, inclusive culture change.”

-* *Henry Annan, CFMS President*
+*- Henry Annan, CFMS President*

 “By prioritizing medical professional health and wellness we will improve learning outcomes and ultimately patient care.
 We all have the opportunity to make a lasting, positive impact on our profession and the healthcare system.”

-* *Stephanie Smith, CFMS President-Elect and Vice-President Student Affairs*
+*- Stephanie Smith, CFMS President-Elect and Vice-President Student Affairs*

 “A comprehensive approach to improving medical learner wellness that considers not only personal development but ensures we have a health-promoting learner environment is a top priority for the CFMS.
 Our national wellness program aims to make significant, lasting impacts by working with our members and education stakeholders through positive dialogue and collaborative advocacy.”